JonnyHaystack/HayBox/README.md

 #### Pico bootsel mode

-To reboot Pico-based controllers into bootsel mode, hold Start on plugin.
+To reboot Pico-based controllers into bootsel mode, hold C-Left and C-Down on plugin.

 #### Communication backends (console selection)